- Dr. Félix E. Rivera-Mariani (Principal Investigator)

-Ruslan emergence as a researcher has been evident in the group.
-In addition to being one of the phlebotomist of the RIPLRT (yes, we work with human tissues and body fluids), Ruslan has been very active in different projects within RIPLRT.
+Ruslan's emergence as a researcher has been evident in the group.
+In addition to being one of the phlebotomists of the RIPLRT (yes, we work with human tissues and body fluids), Ruslan has been involved in different projects within the RIPLRT.

 Click here to view Ruslan’s interview.

 Click here to view Ruslan’s C.V.

 Shana Zadron (Graduate Research Assistant) Shana, a first generation student of Afghan descent, is an alumnus of the University of Colorado, Denver with a B.S. in Biology and a minor in Psychology.
 She is a current student at Larkin University in the M.S.
 Biomedical Science program and represents her college as a student ambassador.
 Her ambition for research originated from her substantial knowledge of science acquired through her undergraduate degree.
 In addition to her desire to contribute to RIPLRT, she aspires to become a prominent physician and further enhance the field of medicine.